calebmsword/javascript-notes/are-generators-useful.md

 doNextTask("gruyere");  // "gruyere"
 ```

-So, two-way message passing is not something generators make possible.
-Although perhaps some may find that generators make it more ergonomic.
+So, two-way message passing is already possible without generators.
+But some programmers may find their use more ergonomic for this case.

-Now, there is one behavior of generators that I think is difficult to emulate purely with functions: how one can "throw errors" into generators:
+Now, there is one behavior of generators that is difficult to emulate purely with functions: how one can "throw errors" into generators:

 ```javascript
 function* myGenerator() {